stll-li/ml-project-coupon-analysis/README.md

 and interpretation.

 ## Project Motivation
-This project aims to understand the factors influencing coupon redemption behavior and to build reproducible and interpretable machine learning models on real-world data.
+This project aims to understand the factors influencing coupon redemption behavior in large-scale online platforms and to build interpretable and reproducible machine learning models on real-world data.

+Note: The dataset is derived from real-world transaction records of Meituan, one of the largest on-demand service platforms in China, focusing on coupon redemption behavior.

 ## Methodology
 - Data cleaning with explicit business rules (e.g., handling zero-denominator ratios)